5th Annual Yacunne Fish Camp

-This event was held on April 12th & 13th, 2024 and created an opportunity for community to gather and share stories while fishing.
-The program was sponsored by the National Parks Foundation (Moore's Creek Battlefield), Duke Superfund, NC Museum of Science and NC Wildlife Resources Commission.
-We provided fishing poles, bait, food, snacks, drinks, cultural history and this year we have some amazing gifts for those who come.
-Including free raw vegetables.
-The event was free and open to the public.
+This event will held on April 11th & 12th, 2025 and created an opportunity for community to gather and share stories while fishing.
+The program is sponsored by the Waccamaw Siouan STEM Studio.
+We provide fishing poles, bait, food, snacks and drinks.
+The event is free and open to the public.

 The land you will be visiting is the ancestral lands of the Waccamaw Siouan people.
 You will be learning more about the Waccamaw Siouan People and our culture during the event.
 Your respect for the lands in which you will be accessing is necessary.